openstack/python-openstackclient/doc/source/command-objects/subnet-pool.rst

     Set address scope associated with the subnet pool (name or ID), prefixes must be unique across address scopes

+.. option:: --default

+    Set this as a default subnet pool

+.. option:: --no-default

+    Set this as a non-default subnet pool

+.. option:: --share

+    Set this subnet pool as shared

+.. option:: --no-share

+    Set this subnet pool as not shared

 .. _subnet_pool_create-name:
 .. describe:: <name>